layrjs/crud-example-app-checked-js-webpack/README.md

 # CRUD Example App

-A simple example showing how to build a full-stack CRUD app with Liaison.
+A simple example showing how to build a full-stack CRUD app with Liaison and a JavaScript codebase checked by TypeScript.

 ## Install